ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-1-3.md

-Chapter 1: Introduction: Why Understanding the Role of Balancing Personal and Professional Relationships is Critical for Small Business Success
+Why Understanding the Role of Balancing Personal and Professional Relationships is Critical for Small Business Success
 ===============================================================================================================================================

 Small businesses face a unique set of challenges when it comes to managing conflict.
 In this chapter, we will explore why understanding the role of balancing personal and professional relationships is critical for small business success.